 Step 20

-Reselect the circle and the compound path that make up your power button and duplicate them (CTRL + C > CTRL + F).
+CTRL + C > CTRL + F).
 Select these copies and simply drag them several pixels down as shown in the second image.

 Step 21

-Select the circle that makes up your second button and focus on the Appearance panel.
+Appearance panel.
 Select the fifth fill (start the count from the bottom) and simply replace the colors used for the existing linear gradient with the ones shown in the following image.
-Move down to the green fill and replace the existing color with R=227 G=128 B=10.
-Keep focusing on this orange fill, open the existing Outer Glow effect and enter the attributes shown in the following image.
+Move down to the green fill and replace the existing color with

 Step 22

-Select the compound path that makes up your second button and focus on the Appearancepanel.
-Select the top fill and simply replace the green with R=251 G=176 B=64.
+Select the compound path that makes up your second button and focus on the

 And We’re Done!